 Over the years, in cases involving shooting into a crowd of people, typically involving at close range, the shooter may be charged with not only the murder or attempted murder of his target (one individual), but the attempted murder and/or murder of all others killed when defendant “sprayed” bullets, understanding that bystanders would be shot, too, but that was acceptable to defendant if his specific target died in the process.
 This theory of murder or attempted murder is known as the “kill zone” theory.

 Defense counsel have complained that this application is misguided because defendant often has no specific individual targeted and instead is committing assault with a deadly weapon, not attempted murder or murder.
 In other words, the kill-zone theory is being overused, especially in gang cases.
-The prosecutor has a hammer and any crime involving a shooting with more than one target becomes a “kill zone” nail on which to use his new tool.
+The prosecutor has a hammer and any crime involving a shooting with more than one target becomes a “kill zone” nail on which to use his new hammer.

 On June 24, 2019, the California Supreme Court seemed to put an end to such overuse of this prosecution theory.
 The state’s highest court held in People v.
 Canizales (2019) 7 Cal.5th 591 that “a jury may convict a defendant under the kill zone theory only when the jury finds that: